Whether the family are coming round on Boxing Day, the

 160ml buttermilk

-500g fondant icing coloured brown, 100g/4oz of it a paler brown
+500g fondant icing coloured brown, 100g/4oz of it a paler

 50g fondant icing coloured red